usnistgov/FIPS201/_FIPS201/authentication.md

 optionally be included on PIV Cards.
 Specific implementation details of authentication mechanisms identified in this section are provided in [[SP 800-73]](../_Appendix/references.md#ref-SP-800-73).
 Graduated authenticator assurance levels are also applicable to derived PIV credentials used in accordance with [[SP 800-157]](../_Appendix/references.md#ref-SP-800-157).

-While a wide range of authentication mechanisms is identified in this section, departments and agencies may adopt additional mechanisms that use the identity credentials on the PIV Card.
+While this section identifies a wide range of authentication mechanisms, departments and agencies may adopt additional mechanisms that use the identity credentials on the PIV Card.
 In the context of the PIV Card Application, authentication is defined as the process of establishing confidence in the identity of the cardholder presenting a PIV Card.
 The authenticated identity can then be used to determine the permissions or